 Adjusting an Electric Hot Water Heater Temperature Thermostat Setting

 Adjusting an electric hot water heater temperature thermostat setting is a little more involved, but still relatively easy.
 The majority of electric water heaters have two thermostats: an upper and a lower, located under two control panels.

 To ensure your electric water heater works as efficiently as possible, you should set both of the thermostats at the same temperature.
 Note: some smaller electric hot water heaters only have one thermostat.

 Here’s how to adjust the temperature on your electric hot water heater thermostat:

 Note: You’ll need a screwdriver to complete the following steps to adjust your water heater thermostat setting.

-Once you have removed the control panel, adjust the temperature dials to be hotter or cooler based on your temperature needs.
-Make sure if you have two thermostats to adjust both to be the same temperature.
+- Once you have removed the control panel, adjust the temperature dials to be hotter or cooler based on your temperature needs.
+Make sure that if you have two thermostats to adjust both to be the same temperature setting.

 - Replace the control panel covers and replace the screws with your screwdriver.
 Then, turn the power to your water heater back on.